1122c/daytwo/README.md

 # day-one

 An intentional, human-centered connections platform powered by AI.
-ConnectMind helps professionals and friends form meaningful relationships by thoughtfully matching people based on shared values, goals, communication preferences, and social profiles—and then providing ongoing prompts and insights to keep those relationships growing.
+This app helps professionals and friends form meaningful relationships by thoughtfully matching people based on shared values, goals, communication preferences, and social profiles—and then providing ongoing prompts and insights to keep those relationships growing.

 ---